ksch-workflows/ksch-workflows/CONTRIBUTING.md

 If you think that they should be improved in some way or the other, please create a ticket with your suggestion [as a GitHub issue](https://github.com/ksch-workflows/ksch-workflows/issues/new).

+## Pull requests

+Please do all pull requests against the `master` branch of the `ksch-workflows` organization.

+The basic workflow for doing so is explained in the Wiki: [Creating a pull request](https://www.google.com).
+If you are having any difficulties on the way, please post a question in the [Gitter chat](https://gitter.im/ksch-workflows/Lobby).

 ## Test coverage

 All features of the system should be covered by automated tests.